Shuar language

-Shuar, which literally means "people", also known by such (now derogatory) terms as Chiwaro, Jibaro, Jivaro, or Xivaro, is an indigenous language spoken by the Shuar people of Morona Santiago Province and Pastaza Province in the Ecuadorian Amazon basin.
+Shuar (which literally means "people", also known by such (now derogatory) terms as Chiwaro, Jibaro, Jivaro, or Xivaro) is an indigenous language spoken by the Shuar people of Morona Santiago Province and Pastaza Province in the Ecuadorian Amazon basin.

 History

-Twelve Indigenous languages of Ecuador are spoken today, one of which is Shuar.
-For the past four decades, the Shuar language has been noted for its link with several political groups.
+Twelve indigenous languages of Ecuador are spoken today, one of which is Shuar.

-The name “Shuar” shared among the people and their language was first revealed to the Spaniards in the 17th century.
-The Shuar language, as it stands today, is considered part of the Jivaroan language tree, and embodies one of the most well-known tribal groups in the Amazonian jungle region.
+The name "Shuar" shared among the people and their language first became known to the Spaniards in the 17th century.
+The Shuar language, as it stands today, is considered part of the Chicham (or Jivaroan) language family.

 Radio schools

 The geographical remoteness within the Ecuadorian rainforest isolates the Shuar and has widely scattered the people from one another.
 As a result, in the late 1960s, radio schools were formed to promote communication and education in both Spanish and Shuar.
 This inadvertently transformed into a language revitalization initiative for the Shuar people.
 Radio schools were shut down in 2001 and replaced with formal bilingual in-class teaching.